spacetelescope/MAST_HLSP/PREP_CAOM/README.md

 ___
 ### /PREP_CAOM/
 + "hlsp_to_xml.py"
-This is the wrapper script intended to launch all necessary child scripts
+This is the wrapper script intended to launch all necessary child scripts.
-and contain any operations required specifically for a single HLSP.
-This
+The user must also provide a .yaml config file when launching this script,
-script will need to be generated for each HLSP, using this version as a
+which is then parsed and checked for all necessary parameters and file
-template.
+paths.

 + "start_hlsp_xml.py"
 This script will begin creation of the output XML file and check